Raj0527/AnsibleProjects/README.md

 ## Implementing Ansible Roles

-Lastly, I organized my playbooks using Ansible Roles, which provides a standardized structure for reuse and collaboration.
+Organizing playbooks using Ansible Roles, which provides a standardized structure for reuse and collaboration.
 Key points:

 Breaking down playbooks into reusable roles for services like web servers, databases, and security configurations.